-So, in conclusion to all this, let us always remember how much Jesus loves us and in like manner to be in love with him.
-Let the world experience our love and 9oneness with God and with each other so that all may see Jesus Christ in us.
-(John 17:21-23) And let us not forget that we are the light of the world, so let the love of Jesus shine in our hearts as we tell the world about him.
-Our prayer and hope should always be that those who see us would see God in us, those who hear us would hear Christ speaking through us, and those who know us would know that his Spirit dwells is in us, and that they would crave what we have.
+So, in conclusion to all this, let us always remember how much God loves us and in like manner to be in love with him.
+Let the world experience our love and oneness with Jesus Christ and with each other so that all may see him dwelling in us.
+(John 17:21-23) And let us not forget that we are the light of the world, so let the love of Christ shine in our hearts as we tell the world about him.
+Our prayer and hope should always be that those who see us would see God in us, those who hear us would hear Christ speaking through us, and those who know us would know that his Spirit dwells is in us, that all the world would crave what we have.
 Amen.

 Some Scripture References: